 Membership is free and open to men 18 and up everywhere.
 We will establish an High School pilot program called “CALL FOR DUTY CADET ACADEMY,” where we will transition and initiate boys and young men between 15-25 into responsible manhood.
 I look forward to welcoming all our new members.

-I look forward to welcoming you very soon.
-PERSONAL NOTE: if you are a man and you need either prayer or counseling, text Rev. Cornel Dunmore 301-801-3603 or inbox me on Facebook @CornelDunmore or email your needs or concerns to email@example.com
+PERSONAL NOTE: If you need prayer or counseling, text Rev. Cornel Dunmore at 301-801-3603 or inbox me on Facebook @CornelDunmore or email your concerns to email@example.com